 - Laparoscopic: The surgeon makes several small cuts instead of one big cut.
 Long, thin tools are placed inside the cuts.
 The surgeon puts a thin tube with a video camera (laparoscope) inside one of the cuts.
 This allows the surgeon to see inside your belly during the procedure.

 - Robotic surgery: Sometimes, laparoscopic surgery is performed using a robotic system.
 The surgeon moves the instruments and camera using robotic arms while sitting at a control console near the operating table.
 Not every hospital offers robotic surgery.

 - Perineal: Your surgeon makes a cut in the skin between your anus and base of the scrotum (the perineum).
 The cut is smaller than with the retropubic technique.
 This type of surgery often takes less time and causes less loss of blood.
 However, it is harder for the surgeon to spare the nerves around the prostate or to remove nearby lymph nodes with this technique.

-For these procedures, you will have either general anesthesia so that you are asleep and pain free, or you will get medicine to numb the lower half of your body (spinal or epidural anesthesia).
+For these procedures, you may have general anesthesia so that you are asleep and pain free.
+Or, you will get medicine to numb the lower half of your body (spinal or epidural anesthesia).

 - The surgeon removes the prostate gland from the surrounding tissue.
 The seminal vesicles, two small fluid-filled sacs next to your prostate, are also removed.